jupblb/zoekt.nvim/README.md

 Search the indexed codebase using Zoekt query syntax.

-- When `use_telescope` is `false`: Results are populated in the quickfix list
+- When telescope is available (default): Opens telescope picker with live search
-- When `use_telescope` is `true`: Opens telescope picker with search results
+- When telescope is not available: Results are populated in the quickfix list
-- Without arguments and telescope enabled: Opens prompt for query input
+- Without arguments and telescope enabled: Opens live search prompt

 Examples: